Silverfeelin/SkyGame-Icons/README.md

 # SkyGame-Icons

-Icon repo for Sky:CotL.
+Silverfeelin's icon repo for Sky:CotL.

-For icon guidelines, please view the wiki article [Wiki Guidelines for Editing](https://sky-children-of-the-light.fandom.com/wiki/Help:Wiki_Guidelines_for_Editing).
+Please view the wiki article for icon guidelines.
+[Wiki Guidelines for Editing](https://sky-children-of-the-light.fandom.com/wiki/Help:Wiki_Guidelines_for_Editing).
+Icons in this repo use a 300x300 pixel viewbox and are designed for use on the wiki.

 ## Colors